 The Better Deal monopoly section homes in on five key industries in particular.
 One of these is indeed the food industry.
 The document points to the “consolidation of six agricultural giants that threaten the safety of food and agriculture in America,” harming the “farmers in rural America [who] struggle to adapt to a declining farm economy,” even calling it a “corporate takeover of the farm industry.”
 Unfortunately, they seem to be referring here only to large agricultural companies, like Monsanto, despite the fact that the same things could easily be said about the meat industry.

 Undercover videos of inhumane animal treatment have no doubt raised the profile of the issues inherent in large-scale factory farming, particularly among liberals.
-This, in turn, has led to an increase in the overall demand for humanely treated animals (though conditions, even for the luckier ones, remain far worse than they ought to be), even pushing large corporate chains like McDonalds and Wal-Mart to pledge that they will stop purchasing from any suppliers who don’t use “cage-free” hens by 2025.
+This, in turn, has led to an increase in the overall demand for humanely treated animals (though conditions for the luckier ones also leave much to be desired), even pushing large corporate chains like McDonalds and Wal-Mart to pledge that they will stop purchasing from any suppliers who don’t use “cage-free” hens by 2025.
 It is true that farmers themselves have often voiced strong opposition to any pro-animal welfare legislation that would affect their profit margins.
 But by attacking the large monopolies that keep them in a debtor’s prison, Democrats may be able to start changing the minds of some of those in farm country increasingly disenchanted with the President they just elected.
 (Trump’s budget proposal, for instance, included huge, onerous cuts to farm subsidies.)
 Likewise, many farmers have expressed worry about proposed changes to trade agreements like NAFTA.
 Tacking factory farming onto the broader push for antitrust may be a way to appease urban liberals and rural voters alike.